rm51/sdc_project5/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVC.
+At first I moved some of the training data to the testing set.
+But then I moved the data so that the data set wasn't in the testing set and the accuracy went down to about 50%.
+Previously it was at around 99%.
+But I still got decent results in my video although the boxes are wobbly because I haven't yet done an average of the past ten boxes.
+I used all three HOG channels and also the YCrCb color space.
+I decided upon these after trying out different color spaces and finding that YCrCb gave the best results.
+I originally was using HOG channel 1 and was getting good results with that but I ran into an error and I saw on the forums that it could be fixed by using HOG channel ALL.
+This was in single_img_features of search_classify.py in lines 42-86.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search only at the bottom of the image as cars wouldn't be found in the sky.
-Originally I used a sliding window search but then later
+In find_cars lines 267 - 278 I implement a sliding window search.
+I chose 64 so that it would 8x8 and chose cells_per_step to be 2 because when I increased cells_per_step it didn't find the car in several frames.

 ![alt text][image3]